 Till now, the Microsoft LifeCam Studio has seen more than fifteen hundred reviews with users speaking highly of its durability and picture quality for the price.
-One user writes, "It was a great deal for what I paid.
-The picture quality is clear and it was plug and play.
-The only thing I found to be poor quality was the mount."

 The build of the webcam is simple.
 The clip at the bottom lets you fix it at the top of monitors and laptop screen.
 At the same time, it’s pretty flexible.
 Not only can the camera be rotated 360-degree, but it can also be bent to suit your needs.

 Installation and setup is a walk in the park, and you just need to plug in the cable to your PC.